 What dessert embodies summer more than a s’more?
 Make this classic summertime treat and try new flavor combinations by using different kinds of chocolate, adding peanut butter, Nutella or fruit or subbing out the graham crackers for cookies or brownie brittle.
-If you can’t roast over a real fire, you can use a grill or oven – but always be careful.
+If you can’t roast over a real fire, you can use a grill or your oven – but always be careful.

 9. Have a Movie Night